eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 * **Foundation:** Hardware Root of Trust (HRoT).

 * **Primary Benefit:** This pattern is designed to mitigate the threat of a *malicious or compromised provider*, including a compromised hypervisor.
-By anchoring the `IF` in hardware, ECA ensures that the proof of identity is not only rooted in a trusted component but is also strongly *proven* and demonstrated *fresh* for each session, preventing the replay of previously valid attestations even in a hostile environment.
+By anchoring the `IF` in hardware, ECA leverages the inherent proof of identity rooted in the trusted hardware component itself, so that proof of cryptographic binding is *demonstrated* and proven *fresh* for each session, preventing the replay of previously valid attestations.

 #### Pattern B: Orchestrator-Provisioned

 * **Foundation:** Trust in a centralized control plane, like Kubernetes.

 * **Primary Benefit:** This pattern mitigates against *network-level attackers* attempting to impersonate a workload.
-By requiring an interactive proof, ECA ensures that the workload's identity is not only *demonstrated* via the trusted orchestrator but is also verified with a strong *freshness* signal.
+By requiring an interactive proof, ECA tests that the workload's identity is not only *demonstrated* via the trusted orchestrator but is also verified with a strong *freshness* signal.
 This interactive proof model directly mitigates the risks of a stolen bearer token being replayed, as the proof is unique to the current session and cryptographically bound to its context.

 #### Pattern C: Artifact-Based

 * **Foundation:** The integrity of the provisioning process and the artifact itself.

 * **Primary Benefit:** This pattern is primarily designed to mitigate *Trust-on-First-Use (TOFU) vulnerabilities and race conditions*.
-By requiring an interactive proof, it guarantees that the identity is *demonstrated* for a specific context and, through its *freshness* mechanism, ensures that the proof is live and not a replay.
+By requiring an interactive proof, it guarantees that the identity is *demonstrated* for a specific context and, through its *freshness* mechanism, indicates that the proof is live and not a replay.
 This prevents a faster, malicious workload from hijacking the identity by replaying a captured or prematurely accessed artifact.

 # Deployment Patterns and Examples {#deployment-patterns}